dbcook/openrocket-database/README.md

 * Materials entries not actually used in each components file have been removed.

 * Synthetic part numbers have been generated for components for which dimensions are known but there is no documented part number from the vendor.
-For example, the 12.25 in BT-5 used in the Estes #2009 Rain Maker is assigned a PN of "BT-5_12.25in".
+For example, the 12.25 inch BT-5 used in the Estes #2009 Rain Maker is assigned a PN of "BT-5_12.25in".

 * When multiple part numbers are known for a given item, they are given as a list in the